 California Green Chemistry Initiative

-On October 1, 2013 California implemented a law whereby companies that manufacture certain consumer products may have to review whether they can make those products safer by using different, less toxic or nontoxic ingredients.
-Starting in April 2014, California - through its California Safer Consumer Products Law, also known as the Green Chemistry Initiative - will be identifying classes of consumer products and directing manufacturers of those products to look to reformulate them using green chemistry.
-It is unclear at this time what effect ultimately this law will have on members of The Vision Council.
+On October 1, 2013 California implemented a law whereby companies that manufacture certain consumer products must review whether they can make those products safer by using different, less toxic, or nontoxic ingredients.
+Starting in April 2014, California - through its California Safer Consumer Products Law, also known as the Green Chemistry Initiative - began identifying classes of consumer products and directing manufacturers of those products to look to reformulate them using green chemistry.

-California published two preliminary lists at the beginning of October.
+California published two lists.
 One list identifies chemicals of concern - approximately 1,200 substances.
-The other identifies around 150 "initial" candidates, which are drawn from the more comprehensive list, and which the state has determined pose the greatest potential danger to health and the environment.
-By April 2014, the state will identify five or so "priority products," which will be consumer products that contain at least one of the chemicals found on the list of 150.
+The other identifies "initial" priority products candidates, which the state has determined pose the greatest potential danger to health and the environment.
+Then, this list was winnowed down to a handful of "priority products," consumer products containing at least one of the chemicals found on the list of 150.

 Substances of Concern to Members of The Vision Council